 Sandbox and isolation

-This page answers the sandbox question for the extracted cli.js: does Claude Code have a sandbox, and how is it designed?
+This page uses reverse-engineered cli.renamed.js anchors to answer the sandbox question: does Claude Code have a sandbox, and how is it designed?

 Yes.
 The bundle contains a source-confirmed command sandbox subsystem.
 It is settings- and policy-driven, wraps shell commands before execution, supports Linux/WSL and macOS differently, exposes network and filesystem restrictions, and can ask for permission or fall back outside the sandbox depending on policy.